 So half of the employees are unsatisfied with their job and looking for another one.

-This means that your company is in serious risk of losing your talent to your competitors.
+This means that your company is at serious risk of losing your talent to your competitors.

 If your top performers leave to work for your competition, you will have to pay the high cost of replacing them.